uniacke1/Prusa-Firmware/README.md

 OMC motor is 1/2 cost of Moons but requires soldering of cable adapter.
 Moon's are plug-in compatible with Yotino cable harness.

 Moon's are best at reducing VFA's with linearity correction OFF.
 They do not tune better with linearity correction.
+However, the Moon's have suffer a signficant rate of defective units shipped.
+After receiving a Moons' check it spins with very little notchinesss.

 OMC's are baseline slightly worse than Moons, but can be tuned to achieve better than Moons with linearity correction (1.130 - 1.140).
 However, forget to set linearity correction and the OMCs are worse than Moons.